sabralod/mtgdeckhelper/Readme.txt

 ##Rest Routes
 * POST /user with data username and returns the new user id
 * GET /user/<id> returns user data
-* POST /user/<id>/collection creates new collection with data collection name and retusn collection id
+* POST /user/<id>/collection creates new collection with data collection name and return collection id
 * GET /user/<id>/collections returns all collections of the user

-* POST /collection/<id>/card adds a new card to the collection
+* POST /collection/<id>/card adds a new card to the collection and returns card id
 * GET /collection/<id>/cards gets all cards in the collection
+* DELETE /collection/<id> removes collection by id
+* DELETE /collection/<id>/<cardId> removes card from collection